batden/esteem/README.md

 # esteem

-A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu 23.04 or 23.10.
+A neat Bash script to build/install/update the Enlightenment ecosystem on Ubuntu 23.10.

 Please take a look at the comments in the script before running it.